NoaAmichai/Obesity-Data-Science-Project/README.md

 77% of the data was generated synthetically using the Weka tool and the SMOTE filter, 23% of the data was collected directly from users through a web platform.

 ### Models
-We tryied several models to run them to declaire which one is the best for the data. and then decide which model is the best.<br>
+We have tryied several models to declaire which one is the best for our project.<br> The models we ran:
+Decision Trees, Random Forest and KNN.